Wood Stove Buyers Guide

 Did you know there are wood stove models that do not use wood as fuel?
-Generally, when people think of a wood stove, they envision a free standing cast iron stove.
-Perhaps you are in the market for a traditional wood stove, or perhaps you like the look of a wood stove but are interested in alternative fuel options or convenient venting.
+Generally, when people think of wood stoves, they envision free standing cast iron stoves.
+Perhaps you are in the market for a traditional wood stove, or you like the look of a wood stove but are interested in alternative fuel options or convenient venting.
 Either way, this article will give you a better understanding of the options available today.

 Why You Should Consider A Wood Stove

 Wood stoves offer more than just heat for your home.
 They are extremely versatile, cost-effective, and environmentally friendly.
 Plus, almost every wood stove can be converted to use as a wood cook stove with the simple addition of a purpose-built griddle.

 Using an indoor wood burning stove for cooking gives you the freedom to make hot, home-cooked meals, even during a power outage!
 That's because wood stoves don't need electricity to operate like many other hearths.
 These efficient heating appliances are ideal for off-the-grid living and for those looking to reduce their carbon footprint.
 For suggestions on cooking with your wood stove, check out this article on how to use your stovetop to prepare meals.